 |

-The aim of the subject is to provide students with teoretical backgrounds of signals and systems needed for the further study of signal processing in communication and control.
+The aim of the subject is to provide students with theoretical backgrounds of signals processing needed for the further study of signal processing in communication and control.
 The subject links to basic knowledge of signals, electronic circuits and modulations gained during the study.

-Student will be able to work with Fourier transform, Z-transform, discrete Fourier transform, digital filters and other digital signal processing circuits.
-He (she) will be able to use this knowledge for realisation of concrete digital signal processing equipment.
+Student will be able to work with Fourier transform, Laplace, Z-transform, discrete Fourier transform, A/D conversion.
+He (she) will be able to use this knowledge for realization of concrete digital signal processing equipment.

 |